mpollmeier/scala-repl-pp/README.md

 To enable it, you can either pass `--verbose` or set the environment variable `SCALA_REPL_PP_VERBOSE=true`.

 ## Inherited classpath
 srp comes with it's own classpath dependencies, and depending on how you invoke it there are different requirements for controlling the inherited classpath.
 E.g. if you add `srp` as a dependency to your project and want to simply use all dependencies from that same project, you can configure `--cpinherit` (or programatically `replpp.Config.classpathConfig.inheritClasspath`).
-You can also whitelist or blacklist dependencies via regex expressions.
+You can also include or exclude dependencies via regex expressions.

 ## Parameters cheat sheet: the most important ones
 Here's only the most important ones - run `srp --help` for all parameters.